Raj1928/E-commerce-Transaction-Monitoring-System/README.md

 To start the frontend server use the following command in the frontend directory(use cd command for changing directory) -npm run dev

+Seed the data by using the POSTMAN->POST method-> "http://localhost:3000/api/seed" after this you are free to access the project!

 Output:- for the default month March output is shown below